-- Estimates of the quantities of proven and probable mineral reserves and resources are used in the calculation of depletion and depreciation expense, to calculate the recoverable value of a CGU and/or exploration and evaluation assets, and any required impairment, and to forecast mine life of the Company's operations.
-The Company makes estimates of the quantities of reserves and resources, which requires significant subjective assumptions that arise from the evaluation of geological, engineering and economic data for a given ore body.
-These estimates could change over time due to various factors, including new information gained from mining and development, drill results and updated economic data. - Significant estimates and assumptions are made in determining the nature, timing and amount of future expenditures required to settle the Company's rehabilitation liabilities and closure costs.
-These estimates could change in the future due to increased disturbance, technological changes, changes in the regulatory environment, cost changes, and changes to the discount rate. - The Company allocates production costs to metal inventory, which requires an estimate of contained gold and recovery rates.
+- The Company allocates production costs to metal inventory, which requires an estimate of contained gold and recovery rates.
 Estimates of recoverable gold on the stockpiles are calculated from the quantities of ore placed on the stockpiles (measured tons added to the stockpiles), the grade of ore placed on the stockpiles (based on assay data) and a recovery percentage (based on ore type).
 Ultimate ounces recovered will only be known once metal is poured and refined.
 The measurement of inventory, including the determination of its net realizable value, especially as it relates to ore in stockpiles, involves the use of estimates.
 Estimation is required in determining the tonnage, recoverable gold contained therein, and in determining the remaining costs of completion to bring inventory into its saleable form.
-Judgement also exists in determining whether to recognize a provision for obsolescence on mine operating supplies, and estimates are required to determine salvage or scrap value of supplies. - The Company's management makes significant estimates and judgments in determining the Company's tax expense for the period and the deferred tax assets and liabilities.
+Judgment also exists in determining whether to recognize a provision for obsolescence on mine operating supplies, and estimates are required to determine salvage or scrap value of supplies. - The Company's management makes significant estimates and judgments in determining the Company's tax expense for the period and the deferred tax assets and liabilities.
 Management interprets tax legislation and makes estimates of the expected timing of the reversal of deferred tax assets and liabilities.
 In addition, management makes estimates related to expectations of future taxable income based on cash flows from operations and the application of existing tax law.
-Assumptions used in the cash flow forecast are based on management's estimates of future production and sales volume, commodity prices, operating costs, capital expenditures, and decommissioning and reclamation expenditures.
-These estimates are subject to risk and uncertainty and could result in an adjustment to the deferred tax provision and a corresponding credit or charge to the Consolidated Statement of Comprehensive Loss.
+Assumptions used in the forecast of taxable profit are based on management's estimates of future production and sales volume, commodity prices, operating costs, capital expenditures, and decommissioning and reclamation expenditures.
+These estimates are subject to risk and uncertainty and could result in an adjustment to the deferred tax asset and a corresponding credit or charge to the consolidated statement of comprehensive income (loss).